beykyle/osiris/README.md

 A nuclear reaction code with a `python` interface.

-This is a library of potentials relevant for nuclear reactions, with a primary focus on nucleon-nuclear scattering using optical potentials.
+This is a library for nuclear reaction calculations, with a primary focus on nucleon-nuclear scattering using optical potentials.
 It is equipped with an R-Matrix solver on a Lagrange-Legendre mesh for calculating scattering matrix elements and cross sections.
-Applications include fitting and uncertainty quantification of optical model parameters, and Hauser-Feshbach inelastic scattering calculations.
-Also included is a module for running the online stage of a trained reduced basis emulator using tangent subspace projection with a binary partition of parameter space.
+Applications include calibration and uncertainty quantification of optical model parameters, Hauser-Feshbach calculations of compound-nuclei, and more.
+Also included is a module for running the online stage of a trained reduced basis emulator over wide regions of parameter space using binary tangent space partitioning.

 The goals of this project are to provide a fast, flexible and high-fidelity solver for nuclear reactions, with a focus on model order reduction and uncertainty quantification.
 It is meant to be readable, user-friendly, and developed with modern software tools.
 It can be included as a ``c++`` library using `CMake`, or it can be built as a python module with `pip`.
+To contribute, send me an email a at [beykyle@umich.edu](mailto:beykyle@umich.edu) and I'll add you as a contributor!

 Python Installation